Flow-Brasil/flow-agent-kit/guides/test_it_out.md

 # How to Test It Out

-Testing the **Solana Agent Kit** ensures that all functionalities are working as expected.
+Testing the **Flow Agent Kit** ensures that all functionalities are working as expected.
 You can run automated tests or interact with the agent in different modes to verify its operations.

 ## Running Automated Tests

 The project includes a test script located at `test/index.ts`.
 To execute the tests:

 1. **Ensure Dependencies are Installed**

    - If you haven't installed the dependencies yet, refer to the [Setup Locally](./setup_locally.md) guide.

 2. **Run the Test Script**